 Snow Biking in Gatineau Park

-New this winter, as a pilot project, Gatineau Park snowshoe trails 64, 65, 66 and 67 will be open to snow biking (winter mountain biking, also known as “fat biking”).
+In addition to snowshoe trails 64, 65, 66 and 67, snow biking will also be allowed on trails 70, 71 and 72, still as a pilot project this winter.
 The National Capital Commission is responding to the growing demand among snow biking enthusiasts.
-Only winter bikes equipped with tires at least 9.4 cm (3.7-in.) wide will be permitted.
+Only winter bikes, also known as “fat bikes”, equipped with tires at least 9.4 cm (3.7-in.) wide will be permitted.

-The 10-km long trail varies from moderate to difficult, and is for cyclists accustomed to rough terrain.
-The main trailhead is P1 (Asticou) parking lot.
-See map
+The 28-km long trail network varies from moderate to difficult, and is for cyclists accustomed to rough terrain.
+The main trailhead are P1 (Asticou), P15 and P17 parking lots.

 You’ll need a pass to access the trails.
 The rates are the same as snowshoe pass rates.
 You can purchase a daily or season pass.
 The season pass entitles you to exclusive benefits and discounts.
 Cross-country ski passes are also accepted.